FunkyMood/wow-private-server-ai-bots/README.md

 - Runs a fully functional WotLK 3.3.5a server with up to 200 concurrent AI-driven bots (via [mod-playerbots](https://github.com/mod-playerbots/mod-playerbots)) that level, quest, and group autonomously
 - Integrates a **local LLM** ([mod-ollama-chat](https://github.com/DustinHendrickson/mod-ollama-chat)) so bots respond to players with dynamically generated, personality-driven dialogue instead of static text
 - Ships [mod-arac](https://github.com/azerothcore/mod-arac) (All Races All Classes), removing race/class creation restrictions server-wide via DBC + SQL patches, no core recompilation required
+- Gives players per-character control over their own XP rate ([mod-individual-xp](https://github.com/azerothcore/mod-individual-xp) + [mod-setxpbar](https://github.com/brian8544/mod-setxpbar) for a one-click UI on top of it), independent of the server-wide rate
 - Adds custom NPCs, vendors, and world content authored directly in the game database
 - Supports multiplayer over both LAN and Tailscale VPN, with realm addressing reconfigured for each connection scenario
 - Ships a small custom WoW addon (Lua) to speed up in-game coordinate capture for content authoring